Help students understand the transient nature of emotions with this simple poem about feelings.

 Feelings, too, will roll on by.

 Use this feelings poem when exploring emotions and emotional transcience with your students.
 Emotional understanding helps us become more self-aware and enables us to build strong and lasting relationships with others.
-The understanding that feelings (yes, even those BIG feelings!) will eventually pass us by can help us to recognise and accept those feelings when they come for a ‘visit’.
+The understanding that feelings (yes, even those BIG feelings!) will eventually pass us by can help us to recognize and accept those feelings when they come for a “visit.”

 How to Make the Most of This Feelings and Emotions Poem

-- Print the colour version of the poster on A3 paper and display it in your classroom as a reminder to your students that feelings come and go.
+- Print the color version of the poster on tabloid paper and display it in your classroom as a reminder to your students that feelings come and go.

-- Print the black and white version of the poster on A4 paper and provide it to students as a colouring in activity.
+- Print the black and white version of the poster on letter paper and provide it to students as a coloring activity.

 Before You Download

-Please use the dropdown menu to choose between the full colour or black and white version.
+This resource prints as a PDF.
+Please use the dropdown menu to choose between the full-color or black-and-white version.

 Take a look at some of our other fabulous resources to address social-emotional concepts with your students: